yahoo/elide-doc/pages/guide/v5/18-design.md

 `mvn -B -DskipTests deploy --settings ./settings.xml`

 To initiate a release, perform the following steps:
-0. Checkout the Elide source code into a clean directory: `git clone git@github.com:yahoo/elide.git`
+0. Checkout the Elide source code into a clean directory:
+   - `git clone git@github.com:yahoo/elide.git`
-1. Run the following command to build a list of changelog entries since the prior release: `git log $CURRENT_VERSION... --pretty=format:'   * [view commit](https://github.com/yahoo/elide/commit/%H) %s ' --reverse`.
-The environment variable $CURRENT_VERSION must be set to the current elide version.
+1. Run the following command to build a list of changelog entries since the prior release:
+   - `git log $CURRENT_VERSION... --pretty=format:'   * [view commit](https://github.com/yahoo/elide/commit/%H) %s ' --reverse`
+   - The environment variable `$CURRENT_VERSION` must be set to the current elide version.
 2. After the command runs, edit `changelog.md` on the release branch.
 The file must be hand edited to break the log into sections for **Features** and **Fixes** along with a new heading for the current release.
 Commit the changes and pull them into your local github clone.
 3. Either run:
-   1. `mvn -B release:prepare` if the build is for a patch release.
+   - `mvn -B release:prepare` if the build is for a patch release.
-   2. `mvn -B release:prepare -DautoVersionSubmodules=true -DreleaseVersion=$NEXT_VERSION` for all other releases.
+   - `mvn -B release:prepare -DautoVersionSubmodules=true -DreleaseVersion=$NEXT_VERSION` for all other releases.
 The environment variable $NEXT_VERSION must be set to the next elide release version.
 2. Monitor the build and make sure it succeeds in screwdriver.cd.
 3. In a browser, navigate to https://bintray.com/yahoo/maven/elide
 4. Navigate to the release tag and then to "Maven Central"